RVR held an offsite team day on October 24th at the Central Florida Zoo.

 Wrapping up the morning session, team members completed the high ropes course that ended with a zipline.
 Many people conquered their fear of heights and pushed themselves out of their comfort zone.
 In the end, everyone was able to walk away with a newfound understanding of and respect for our team.

 In the afternoon, we ate lunch and played a “Did you know?” game where we matched each person to a list of random facts provided by each employee.
-RVR’s Managing Partners facilitated a presentation and open discussion about our vision, core values and recent accomplishments.
-They tied the team building activities to practical examples we encounter on a daily basis.
-Joe and Rebecca emphasized the importance of not only what we do, but why we do it.
+RVR’s Managing Partner Joe facilitated a presentation and open discussion about our vision, core values and recent accomplishments.
+He tied the team building activities to practical examples we encounter on a daily basis.
+Joe emphasized the importance of not only what we do, but why we do it.
 The day ended with an open forum for comments, suggestions and issues.
 It was quite a success, and we would encourage our clients to brainstorm how they can incorporate similar methods of team building into your company culture.
 Some ideas are company sponsored lunches, employee recognition programs or offsite events.

 How does your company integrate team building activities?